rvantonder/lsif-ocaml/README.md

 ## Quickstart : upload your LSIF dump

 You can surface LSIF data in the browser with Sourcegraph.
-Type-on-hover is currently supported (cross-file and cross-repo jump to definition is planned).
+Type-on-hover is currently supported (cross-file and cross-repo jump to definition is on the horizon).

 1. Generate an upload token:
     1. Visit https://sourcegraph.com/github.com/your-username/your-repo.
 Wait a few seconds for your repo to be indexed if needed, and then refresh.